mvdh7/pytzer/docs/modules/cfdicts.md

 Assigning functions is exactly the same as described for the other interaction types.

 ### Unsymmetrical mixing terms

 A function to evaluate the J and J' equations are contained in `cfdict.jfunc`.
 Unlike the other fields within the **cfdict**, only one function is provided, so this field directly contains the relevant function, rather than storing it in a dict.

+Different options for the functions needed here can be found in **pytzer.jfuncs**.

 <hr />

 # Modify an existing cfdict